-Double doors lead to the living room, where Lucy first sees the Captain’s portrait and becomes intrigued by it:
+Double doors lead to the living room, where Lucy first sees the Captain’s portrait:

-Gene Tierney starred in several memorable classics besides this one, including Laura (1944) and Leave Her to Heaven (1945), which I featured here:
+Gene Tierney starred in several memorable classics, including Leave Her to Heaven (1945):

 Despite her beauty and fame, Tierney had a difficult life marked by tragedy and mental illness.

-Lucy’s daughter Anna was played by Natalie Wood.
-Here’s a photo of her with the dog taken during filming:
+Lucy’s daughter Anna was played by Natalie Wood:

-The Captain’s bedroom was captured in this panoramic view on set:
+The Captain’s bedroom was captured in this panoramic view of the set:

-The painting of Captain Gregg that he insisted Lucy hang in the bedroom was actually a photo of Rex Harrison that they painted over.
+The painting of Captain Gregg was actually a photo of Rex Harrison that they painted over.

-In this production shot you can see how the ceiling panels could be removed for lights and cameras to come down:
+In this production shot you can see how the ceiling could be removed for lights and cameras:

 Lucy falls for children’s book author Miles Farley (George Sanders) after meeting him at her publisher’s office.
 He turns out to be a charming cad, but it takes her a while to notice.